Frequently Asked Questions

 Cost will be calculated based on occupancy period.Please refer to the 92nd Street Residence Rates for further information.

 Payment options, monthly payment plans and information on the Max and Reba Richter $1000 interest free loan are forthcoming.

 The Max & Reba E. Richter loan program provides students with a $1,000 interest-free loan due 5 years post-graduation.
 Please indicate interest on your housing application once you have been emailed the link to the application.
 You must apply for the loan each year of your residency.

 In addition, financial assistance will be available for eligible students.
 For more information, visit the Financial Aid website.

 The housing contracts if for the full academic year which includes fall, winter and spring.
 Please note summers are NOT included.

 Cancellations are on a case-by-case basis.
-Students who wish to cancel must contact the Office of Residence Life and will have to follow the cancellation procedures laid out in their signed contracts.
+Students who wish to cancel must submit an appeal to the Housing Appeals Committee for review.
 Please note, students are contracted to reside at the 92nd Residence for a full academic year which includes fall, winter and spring.
 Summers are NOT included.

 Yes.
 The building will remain open for students to stay on-campus during the academic calendar year which includes holidays and winter intersession.
 Summers are NOT included.